-As the face of Navitas Naturals, Julie is one of the leading authorities on superfoods cuisine.
+As the face of Navitas Organics, Julie is one of the leading authorities on superfoods cuisine.
 She has a penchant for creating nutrient-dense recipes with unique and balanced flavor profiles.
 As a chef, recipe developer, and writer, Julie has worked in the natural food industry for over a decade.
-She is the presenter of the Navitas Naturals TV Video Series, host of her own web-based cooking show, Superfoods With Jules, and the author of Superfood Kitchen.
+She is the presenter of the Navitas Organics TV Video Series, host of her own web-based cooking show, Superfoods With Jules, and the author of Superfood Kitchen.

 Superfood Smoothies is the easiest, most comprehensive guide to creating healthy plant based smoothies I've seen.
 Julie covers everything you need to know in order to create nutrient-rich smoothies, such as: ingredients for bases, thickeners, and sweeteners; using frozen fruits and vegetables; making chia gel and flavored ice cubes; layering a smoothie in your blender; the difference between juices and smoothies; homemade nut and seed milk tips, superfoods substitution cheat sheet, conversion charts, resources guide, recommended reading, and more.

 Julie meticulously covers what she calls "The Super 15" top superfoods such as açai, algae (chlorella and spirulina), cacao, camu, chia, flax, goji berries, hemp, maca, maqui, mulberries, pomegranate, and sea buckthorn berries, as well as some other wonderful foods like lucuma.